$53 Find Cheap Flights from North America to Oklahoma

 • How many cities have direct flights to Oklahoma?

 From North America, there are direct flights to Oklahoma from 19 cities.
-The city with the most direct flights is Dallas, with 714 direct flights each week.
+The city with the most direct flights is Chicago, with 654 direct flights each week.

 • How many direct flights to Oklahoma are there each day?

 There are around 424 direct flights from within North America to Oklahoma every day.
-Most flights (35%) depart in the evening.
+Most flights (35%) depart in the afternoon.

 • How many direct flights to Oklahoma are there each week?